 IMU (Inertial Measurement Unit) Sensor - Another component that must be considered is the IMU sensor.
 This component is able to measure and report the velocity, orientation, and gravitational forces acting on the rotorcraft.
 This is important because this system will allow the rotorcraft to align itself on a pre-set zero plane so that the weight is as balanced as possible.
 There are varying degrees of freedom in IMU sensors [28].
 This project requires at least six degrees, because that allows for movement in all three dimensions.
 The degrees of freedom relate to the components which are part of the rotorcraft.
-Along with the setup of the rotors the ICU will also prevent the craft from spinning on its all of its axes without user input.
+Along with the set-up of the rotors the ICU will also prevent the craft from spinning on its all of its axes without user input.
 The difference between six degrees and nine degrees of freedom is that 9 degrees will also have a compass.
 This could be helpful in the project if the rotorcraft is to be tracked while in flight.
 The possible brands for the IMU sensor are the SparkFun Element and the Adafruit.
 These brands use analog outputs on their sensors, which can be plugged directly into the analog inputs in the Arduino microcontroller.
-The number of analog inputs on the microcontroller also determines how many degrees of freedom the sensor can have.
-For instance, if there are only six analog inputs on the Arduino board, then the IMU can only have six degrees of freedom.
+The number of analog inputs on the microcontroller also determines how many degrees of freedom the IMU can only have six degrees of freedom.
 This does not relate to the number of pins.
 Pins are solid objects that can be turned on or off based on necessity, and also can be set as inputs or outputs [28].

-RC Transmitter- The last major electronic component is the RC transmitter.
+RC Transmitter The last major electronic component is the RC transmitter.
 This is the system that will allow for the rotorcraft to be controlled wirelessly with a remote control of some sort.
 The selection will be based on the range and the size of the device.
 This system uses frequencies to send radio waves from the transmitter (the remote control), to the receiver (the rotorcraft).
 The RC transmitter will be connected to the microcontroller so that when a signal is sent from the transmitter, the receiver will take the signal and that received signal will become the input of the microcontroller.
 As stated, the transmitter and receivers use frequencies to transmit the signals.
 There is a limited range of frequencies available for commercial use, because the rest of the frequencies in the Tallahassee area are used for First Responders, and other government.
-Higher than that are military frequencies that are strictly off limits to civilians.
-The transmitter that is used must not only have a frequency that is approved for usage, but it also must be fairly unique so that other civilians cannot tap into this rotorcraft's frequency because other RC users such as small planes, helicopters, and cars can overlap with this rotorcraft's frequency and offset the inputs the team is trying to use, ultimately crashing the craft [29].
+Higher than that are military frequency that is approved for usage, but it also must be fairly unique so that other civilians cannot tap into this rotorcraft's frequency and control the rotorcraft without user permission.
+It's also important to have a unique frequency because other RC users such as small planes, helicopters, and cars can overlap with this rotorcraft's frequency and offset the inputs the team is trying to use, ultimately crashing the craft [29].